 POST config.xml remote API) were vulnerable to a remote code execution vulnerability involving the deserialization of various types in

-In case this extension of the blacklist results in regressions, the blacklist can be customized as described in the Jenkins LTS upgrade guide for Jenkins 2.19.3.
+In case this extension of the blocklist results in regressions, the blocklist can be customized as described in the Jenkins LTS upgrade guide for Jenkins 2.19.3.

 SECURITY-385 / CVE-2017-2609